diegomrobledo679/open-interpreter-ts/README.md

 - `PORT` – Port used by the web interface when starting with `--web` or `START_WEB`.
 - `SPOTIFY_URI` – If set, automatically play this Spotify URI on startup or when using the menu option.
 - `OPEN_URL` – If set, automatically open this URL in the default browser on startup.
+- `OPEN_PATH` – If set, automatically open this file or folder on startup.
 - `EMAIL_HOST` – SMTP server host used by the `sendEmail` tool.
 - `EMAIL_PORT` – SMTP server port (defaults to 587 if not set).
 - `EMAIL_SECURE` – Set to `true` to use TLS/SSL for SMTP.